TOAST-DOCS/Data-Flow/en/node-config-guide.md

 }
 ```

-### Example of string parsing and splitting it into different fields
+### Example of String Parsing and Splitting Into Different Fields

 #### Condition